mej504/ap-scraper/README.md

 ## Goals with this project
 ---
-To better familiarize myself with React and Node.js web scraping using the Cheerio module for HTML parsing.
+To better familiarize myself with React, as well as Node.js web scraping using the Cheerio module for parsing markup.

 ## Front-end
 ---